 One of the most common topics we receive emails about is Big Issue vendors taking card payments.

+We know we are moving towards a cashless society and need to adapt.
 Unfortunately, providing everyone with a contactless device is not as simple as it seems but it is something that The Big Issue is working on.

 The Big Issue is already working on several schemes to implement contactless payments for vendors.
 The Big Issue had it’s first trial with iZettle (contactless payment providers) was at the end of last year and was quite successful.
 You can read more about it here.